Rob Davis (gridiron football)

-Robert Emmett Davis (born December 10, 1968) is a former American football long snapper in the National Football League and most recently assistant head coach for the Dallas Cowboys.
+Robert Emmett Davis (born December 10, 1968) is an American former professional football long snapper in the National Football League (NFL) who is the vice president of player engagement for the Las Vegas Raiders of the National Football League (NFL).
 He was originally signed by the New York Jets as an undrafted free agent in 1993.
-He played college football at Shippensburg.
+He played college football for the Shippensburg Raiders.

-Davis was also a member of the Baltimore Stallions, the Kansas City Chiefs, the Chicago Bears and Green Bay Packers during his career.
+Davis was also a member of the Baltimore Stallions, Kansas City Chiefs, Chicago Bears and Green Bay Packers during his career.
 He played the 11 seasons with the Packers before retiring following the 2007 season and joining the organization's front office.

-Early years
+Early life

 Davis attended Eleanor Roosevelt High School in Greenbelt, Maryland and was a letterman in football and wrestling.
-Rob Davis graduated from Eleanor Roosevelt High School in 1986.
+He graduated from Eleanor Roosevelt High School in 1986.

 College career

 Davis attended Shippensburg University, where he started as defensive tackle.
-He graduated in 1992 with a degree in criminal justice.
-He is one of only five Shippensburg alumni to play in the NFL.
+He graduated in 1992 with a degree in criminal justice, and is one of only five Shippensburg alumni to play in the NFL.

 Professional career

 Early career

 Davis was signed as an undrafted free agent by the New York Jets, but failed to make the team's roster.

-In 1995 Davis played in the Canadian Football League with the Baltimore Stallions.
+In 1995 Davis played with the Baltimore Stallions of the Canadian Football League.
 He was the team's starting long snapper.

-In 1996 Davis was signed by the Kansas City Chiefs, but he was cut before the season started.
-The Chicago Bears signed him that year and Davis played all 16 games as a long snapper.
+In 1996 Davis was signed by the Kansas City Chiefs, but was cut before the season started.

+The Chicago Bears signed him that year, and Davis played all 16 games as a long snapper.